FracTEL-LLC/fonestorm-clients/csharp/docs/FonenumbersApi.md

             try
             {
-                // Get all active fonenumbers listed under the account. string result = apiInstance.GetFonenumbers(filter);
+                // Get a list of all active fonenumbers under the account. string result = apiInstance.GetFonenumbers(filter);
                 Debug.WriteLine(result);
             }